ifthenpay/magento2/readme.md

 ## Cronjob

 A cron job is a scheduled task that is automatically executed at specific intervals in the system.
 The Ifthenpay module provides a cron job to check the status of payments and cancel orders that have not been paid within the configured time limit.
 The table below shows the time limit for each payment method, which the cron job checks and cancels orders that have not been paid within the time limit.
 This time limit can only be configured for the Multibanco with Dynamic References and Payshop payment methods.
+Cofidis Pay does not have this functionality because its approval time is not fixed.

 | Payment Method     | Payment Deadline           |
 |--------------------|----------------------------|